CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/03_14_dnatest_en-US/dnatest.md

 ---
 # DNA test
 Implement a function `dnatest` in `dnatest.py`, which gets a string as input and returns a boolean.
-The function is to test whether the amino acid lysine is encoded in the input string.
-If Lysin is coded, return this `True`, otherwise `False`.
+The function should test whether the amino acid lysine is encoded in the input string.
+If lysine is encoded, return `True`, otherwise `False`.

 > Tip: There is more than one coding for lysine